t3-oss/create-t3-app/www/src/pages/en/installation.md

 **Note: If you don't provide the `CI` flag, the rest of these flags has no effect.**

+You don't need to explicitely opt-out of the packages you don't want.
+However, if you prefer to be explicit, you can pass `false`, e.g. `--nextAuth false`.

 ### Example

+The following would scaffold a T3 App with tRPC and Tailwind CSS.

 ```bash
 pnpm dlx create-t3-app@latest --CI --trpc --tailwind